Electro-Motive Diesel: EMD London

 The EMD London plant, in London, Ontario, Canada, opened in 1949 under EMD's Canadian subsidiary General Motors Diesel, to produce locomotives during a time of rapidly rising demand.
 EMD London's Canadian location was useful for General Motors' when attempting to procure Canadian federal contracts and serve Canadian rail customers.
 Situated on a 100 acre site, the EMD London facility included two main buildings and multiple ancillary buildings with over 500000 sqft of office and manufacturing space, as well as a locomotive test track.
 Following reorganization under the Diesel Division of General Motors of Canada in 1969, the facility was at times used to produce a variety of products in the General Motors family, including transit buses (until 1979) and military vehicles.
 Following passage of the US-Canada Free Trade Agreement in 1989, EMD London became the location where all of the construction, finishing, and testing of EMD locomotives in North America was performed.
 The facility also manufactured components such as locomotive underframes, traction motors, truck assemblies, and locomotive equipment racks.
 The rate of production was approximately one locomotive completed per day.
 EMD London was ISO 9001:2000 Certified for Quality and ISO 14001 Certified for Environmental Management.

 In January 2012, 450 Canadian Auto Workers union workers were locked out of the EMD London facility, after refusing to ratify EMD's proposed new contract which included a pay cut of 50% for some workers - labour costs at the Canadian plant were much greater than in some of the company's US plants.
 In February 2012 Progress Rail announced the closure of the plant; Caterpillar's actions were criticised in Canada; the company stated it would relocate production to other sites in North and South America, including the non-unionised plant in Muncie, Indiana.
 At the time of closure the plant employed approximately 775 people directly.

 EMD San Luis Potosí

-On April 14, 2010, Electro-Motive opened a facility in San Luis Potosí, Mexico for the maintenance, rebuild, and overhaul of traction motors and other electrical equipment.
+On April 14, 2010, Electro-Motive opened a facility in San Luis Potosí, Mexico for the maintenance, rebuild, and overhaul of traction motors and principal alternators equipment.